 Spring is one of the best times of year to get out in the garden and start composting.
 Whether you’re starting composting for the first time or have composted for a while, this is the time of year you can get the most reward.
 Find out how best to compost during these warmer months.

-We all know when spring has finally sprung, as the flowers begin to bloom, and the days grow longer.
+We all know when spring has finally sprung, as the days grow longer and flowers begin to bloom.
 Now’s the time to ensure you place your bin in a spot that gets some sun during the day.
 The warmer weather will raise the temperature inside your compost bin and speed up the composting process.

 Spring is often when you have a lot of wet materials, such as grass cuttings and garden prunings.
 For best results, make sure you add dry materials in equal amounts.
 Scrunched up cardboard, eggshells and old newspaper are great for this.
-Ensure you turn the contents in the compost bin regularly to create pockets of air.
-This will ensure that the compost bin doesn’t get too wet, reduce odours and help speed up the composting process.
+Make sure you turn the contents in the compost bin regularly to create pockets of air.
+This ensures that the compost bin doesn’t get too wet, reduce odours and help speed up the composting process.

 Soil improver is also good as a mulch.
 You can spread soil improver over the surface of soil as a covering in late spring.
-This can help retain moisture in the soil and suppress weeds.
+This helps to keep moisture in the soil, moderates soil temperature and suppresses weeds.